RebuildZoo/GANseries/readme.md

 ## 01. DC-GAN for MNIST
+> Q: How to make GAN more stable?
+A: change the FC to Conv.
 ### Background
 DCGAN is the first GAN using transposed convolution as **G** and convolution as **D**.
 ![image](illus/dcgan_pipeline.png)